fuxingloh/chainfile/README.md

 Most developers today, even those familiar with the blockchain, rely on third-party providers to provide them with connectivity to the network.

-Karfia aims to solve this by restoring the simplicity of participating in the network, regardless of purpose, scale, complexity, and tenancy, to accelerate the adoption of blockchain technology.
+Chainfile aims to solve this by restoring the simplicity of participating in the network, regardless of purpose, scale, complexity, and tenancy, to accelerate the adoption of blockchain technology.